-In August 2009, CitiBus and St. Ambrose entered into a transit agreement, where students, faculty, and staff could use their current school ID as a bus pass.
-In July of 2016, Davenport CitiBus launched a new route system that replaces the "hub and spoke" system configuration with a more "grid" oriented configuration that makes greater use of newly constructed accompanying transfer sites.
+In July 2016, Davenport CitiBus launched a new route system that replaces the "hub and spoke" system configuration with a more "grid" oriented configuration that makes greater use of newly constructed accompanying transfer sites.
 These changes were made in the effort to streamline the routes and increase efficiency.
-In the fall of 2015, Bettendorf Transit also realigned its route system network in recognition of the city's growth and changing landscape, and to maximize efficiency.
+Beginning in 2016, CitiBus began the process of installing new fareboxes utilizing Smart Card technology in its buses.
+In Fall 2015, Bettendorf Transit also realigned its route system network in recognition of the city's growth and changing landscape, and to maximize efficiency.